serg-kritsa/js-parse-links/README.md

-# Test parse url
+# Parse Url App
-Test app in Hapi.js
+Demo project in Hapi.js that provide service of showing top words in page